8i/UnityPlugin_Documentation/docs/source/Objects And Components/HvrLight.rst

 HvrLight
 ========

-HvrLight enables Light component to light HvrActors.
+HvrLight enables HvrActors to be lit by Unity Lights.

-There's no options can be adjusted in HvrLight.
-All the parameters from Light component should reflect on HvrActors once HvrLight is attached, with a few limitations.
+There areno options can be adjusted in HvrLight.
+All the parameters from the Light component should reflect on HvrActors once HvrLight is attached, with a few limitations.

 .. note::
 	HvrLight only works when HvrRender's rendering mode is set to 'Standard'.
-In 'Direct' rendering mode, the HvrActors will always be fully lit no matter lights or HvrLights are applied or not.
+In 'Direct' rendering mode, HvrActors will not be affected by this component.

 How to Create
 -------------